MarkLyck/TIY-day03/README.md

 We also weren't provided with the correct fonts, so all of the text is somewhat different.

 The website is fully responsive.
 All hover links work And I have implemented a different functioning mobile navigation bar with an animated hamburger icon using purely CSS.
+I also added a little Javascript to make the main counter on the website actually count down.

 ![My Mobile Navigation Bar]( https://github.com/MarkLyck/TIY-day03/blob/master/images/mobile-nav-screenshot.png?raw=true "Mobile Nav")